YAFNET/YAFNET/README.md

 ### DNN Module

-YAF is also available as an DNN Module, you can download it on the [GitHub Project Page](https://github.com/YAFNET/YAFNET-DNN)
+YAF is also available as a DNN Module, you can download it on the [GitHub Project Page](https://github.com/YAFNET/YAFNET-DNN)

 ### Demo Forum